Representation Stability for Configuration Spaces of Graphs: Abstract

 \section{Abstract}

-We consider for two based graphs $G$ and $H$ the sequence of graphs $G_k$ given by the wedge sum of $G$ and $k$ copies of $H$.
-These graphs have an action of the symmetric group $\Sigma_k$ by permuting the $H$-summands.
+We consider for two based graphs $G$ and $K$ the sequence of graphs $G_k$ given by the wedge sum of $G$ and $k$ copies of $K$.
+These graphs have an action of the symmetric group $\Sigma_k$ by permuting the $K$-summands.
 We show that the sequence of representations of the symmetric group $H_q(\Conf_n(G_\bullet); \Rat)$, the homology of the ordered configuration space of these spaces, is representation stable in the sense of Church and Farb.
-In the case where $G$ and $H$ are trees, we provide a similar result for glueing along arbitrary subtrees instead of the base point.
-Furthermore, we give similar stabilization results for configurations in spaces without any obvious action of the symmetric group.
+In the case where $G$ and $K$ are trees (with loops), we provide a similar result for glueing along arbitrary subtrees instead of the base point.
+Furthermore, we show that stabilization alway holds for $q=1$.